Samsung/tizen-docs/docs/application/dotnet/guides/personal/authentication.md

-You can use the following authentication and authorization features in your .NET applications:
+You can use the following authentication features in your .NET applications:

 -   [FIDO Universal Authentication Framework](fido.md)